Local Planning Strategy

 Subject: Saving Banksia Bushland, Montgomery Electrical Substation Development in Mt Claremont West Precinct During local strategy meeting Mr Peter Mickleson, Planning Officer of Nedlands Council, informed about the bushland between Kurren Court and Mt Claremont Library, currently occupied by Western Power for their sub-station site.
 According to Mr Mickleson, Western Power didn’t require that site for sub-station anymore and were talking to him about redefining the site boundaries, applying to re-zone the land for development and planning to sell the land.
 As you are aware this site has been home to native wildlife, a number of reptiles, invertebrates and birds for many years.
 Furthermore, there do exist vegetation and native fauna, which will be heavily affected by rezoning.
 Most of reptiles, invertebrates and birds forced to move to this side of the bushland due to rezoning and construction of St John's Wood development.
 Obviously the new move by Western Power will increase the pressure on wildlife and distress them even further as they have a limited space to live.
 The effect on existing vegetation will be irreversible.
 Would you please let us know what s your plan to preserve natural environment, fauna and native reptiles, invertebrates and birds in Banksia Bushland?
 To avoid endangering the wildlife lives and preservation of the natural environment in the Banksia Bushland, We propose that this site to remain bushland and to be transferred to the Botanic Gardens and joined to existing gardens.
 SA

-amiribs asked almost 8 years ago
+amiribs asked over 8 years ago

 Thanks for your interest.
 At its meeting of 15 December 2015, Council resolved that: